-What is a Justices Examination Order?
+What is an Examination Authority?

-Can I apply for the JEO documents?
+Can I apply for Examination Authority documents?

 The Right to Information Act 2009 (RTI Act) and the Information Privacy Act 2009 (IP Act) give people the right to apply to Queensland government agencies for access to documents.
 However, access to those documents may be refused if information in the documents is exempt or contrary to the public interest to release.